Tropeognathus: Size

-Tropeognathus is known to have reached wingspans of about 8.26 m, as can be inferred from the impressive size of the specimen MN 6594-V, identified as Tropeognathus cf. T. mesembrinus.
-The maximum wingspan estimate for Tropeognathus reaches 8.70 m, making it slightly larger than the average estimate for the genus, though much larger than other close relatives such as Ornithocheirus and Coloborhynchus, which are typically estimated to be between 4.5 to 6.1 m.
 A skull unearthed belonging to the related Coloborhynchus likely measured 75 cm, which led to a wingspan estimate of 7 m respectively: larger than the average estimates for this genus, but still shorter than that of Tropeognathus.
 This specimen however, was concluded to belong to another genera, though in several studies, some paleontologists consider it under the species Coloborhynchus capito, which was originally called Ornithocheirus capito by the British paleontologist Harry Govier Seeley back in 1870.